ding-lab/TinDaisy/demo/task_call/cromwell/README.md

 conda activate jq
 ```

-This is best run in tmux container
+This is best run in tmux container.  tmux should probably be started before running `0_start_docker.sh` so that can
+return to right remote server.

-may need to run `parallel --citation`
+may need to run `parallel --citation` once

 # Testing runs